Sweet for Summer! Target Unveils New Kids' Collection Inspired By the Museum of Ice Cream

 RELATED VIDEO: Joanna Gaines Announces Her Target Summer Collection

+In June, Target is also sponsoring a New York City space called The Pint Shop, the Museum of Ice Cream’s new interactive store concept “where guests can explore oversized pint installations and have the opportunity to indulge in a one-of-a-kind tasting experience,” according to a release.

+RELATED GALLERY: See Every Piece in the Upcoming Hunter for Target Collection

-Retailing for $6 to $60 with most products under $25, the Museum of Ice Cream Art Class collection will be available starting June 3 at Target stores and online at target.com.
+Retailing for $6 to $60 with most products under $25, the Museum of Ice Cream Art Class Kids’ collection launches June 3 at Target stores and online at target.com.

+The chain’s Museum of Ice Cream-inspired flavors will be available at the majority of Target stores starting July 8 through December, where you can grab them for $4.99 a pint.